tc39/proposal-record-tuple/README.md

-# Const Value Types: Record & Tuple
+# Value Types: Record & Tuple

-ECMAScript proposal for the Record and Tuple const value types (also known as immutable types).
+ECMAScript proposal for the Record and Tuple value types.

 **Authors:**